Primus-Delphi-Group/VSQL-Developer_DEPRECATED/README.md

 Then search for "vsql-developer" and add the path of your SQLcl installation.
 ```
 ![](readme-images/sqlclPath.png)
-Note: It may only work after you have restartet Visual Studio code.
+Note: It may only work after you have restarted Visual Studio code.

 The second step is to add you personal database connection strings